 Energy transition, regulatory requirements and growing demands from artificial intelligence and digital ecosystems – and all this against the backdrop of skilled shortages.
 The challenges facing the data centre industry have increased rather than decreased over the past year.
-The Data Center Expert Summit 2023 brought the data centre industry together in Dreieich near Frankfurt on 14-15 June.
+The Data Centre Expert Summit 2023 brought the data centre industry together in Dreieich near Frankfurt on 14-15 June.
 All photos here.

 “Without data centres, there is no digitalisation, no cloud and no artificial intelligence.
 For every industry, and also in our private lives, a growing part of our daily activities depends on the Internet – more specifically, on data centres and other digital infrastructures that bring the Internet to us.”
-With these words, eco Managing Director Harald A. Summa opened the Data Center Expert Summit 2023.
+With these words, eco Managing Director Harald A. Summa opened the Data Centre Expert Summit 2023.
 The demand for data centres is immense and continues to grow, he noted in his keynote.
 Thousands of data centres are currently waiting to be built and put into operation.
 But what does that mean for the industry?

 Approximately 140 decision-makers, operators, planners, and users from the data centre and server room operations industry convened at The Aircraft at Burghof in Dreieich near Frankfurt for the Data Center Expert Summit 2023.
 The event featured keynote speeches, panel discussions, and presentations addressing the current challenges faced by the industry.
 Hessen’s Digital Minister, Prof. Dr. Kristina Sinemus, attended the event as a distinguished political guest.